5G is a work in progress – real benefits lie in advanced applications

 Mikko Salomaa

-Solution Sales Lead, Safe and Connected Society
+Solution Sales Lead, Connected Society